 If your dog is currently registered the Council will send you a registration reminder in July.
 That will give you about six weeks to register your dog.

-Please make sure that you attach (or have with you) your completed and signed dog registration form showing any changes in dog details since the previous registration.
-PLEASE DO NOT DETACH THE END PORTION OF THE REGISTRATION FORM.
+Please make sure you attach (or have with you) your completed and signed dog registration form showing any changes in dog details since the previous registration.

 This means that the cost of providing a professional dog management service is shared between all dog owners.